argonjs/docs/_tutorial/part1.md

 });'
 %}

 With these two events, the code for the first example is complete.
+The details of the code in the render event listener will be discussed in greater detail in [part 3](../part3) of this tutorial, when we discuss how an Argon application should handle Argon4's *Stereo Viewer Mode*.

 ## Epiloge: Modern GPS and Location Technology